pmariglia/showdown/README.md

 The configurations available are:
 ```
+BATTLE_BOT: (string, default "safest") The BattleBot module to use.
+More on this below
 SAVE_REPLAY: (bool, default False) Specifies whether or not to save replays of the battles
 LOG_TO_FILE: (bool, default False) Specifies whether or not to write logs to files in {PWD}/logs/
 LOG_LEVEL: (string, default "DEBUG") The Python logging level
 WEBSOCKET_URI: (string, default is the official PokemonShowdown websocket address: "sim.smogon.com:8000") The address to use to connect to the Pokemon Showdown websocket
 PS_USERNAME: (string, required) Pokemon Showdown username
 PS_PASSWORD: (string) Pokemon Showdown password
-DECISION_METHOD: (string, default "safest") The decision making method.
-Options are "safest" and "nash".
-More on this in the Decision Logic section
-USE_RELATIVE_WEIGHTS: (bool, default False) Specifies whether or not to analyze each state and determine how valuable each pokemon is
 BOT_MODE: (string, required) The mode the the bot will operate in.
 Options are "CHALLENGE_USER", "SEARCH_LADDER", or "ACCEPT_CHALLENGE"
 USER_TO_CHALLENGE: (string, required if BOT_MODE is "CHALLENGE_USER") The user to challenge
 POKEMON_MODE: (string, required) The type of game this bot will play games in